 Which Frogs are Toxic to Touch?

-In the United States, there are several amphibian species that possess toxins that can be harmful upon contact of ingestion.
-Some notable examples include the pickerel frog and the Colorado River Toad.
-It's important to note that while these species have toxic secretions, adverse effects typically occur through ingestion or contact with mucous membranes rather than mere skin contact.
+In the United States, several amphibian species possess toxins that can be harmful upon contact or ingestion.
+Some examples include the pickerel frog and the Colorado River toad.
+While these species have toxic secretions, negative effects typically occur through ingestion or contact with their mucous membranes rather than simply skin contact.

-Why is My Dog Foaming After Licking a Toad?
+Why is My Dog Foaming at the Mouth After Licking a Toad?

 How Long Does it Take for a Dog to Get Sick After Licking a Toad?